deceze/Sphinx-HTTP-domain/README.md

        Retrieve list of foobars matching given id.

-This is very rudimentary and experimental code at the moment.
+*This is very rudimentary and experimental code at the moment.*

+## Installation

 Drop http_domain.py into your Sphinx documentation source directory and enable/add the below settings in conf.py to use: